Boise State Students are required to complete University Foundations courses in the following five categories described below.

-- University Foundations
+- University Foundations 100 & 200

-- First-Year Writing
+- Foundations of Writing

-- Communication in the Discipline
+- Foundations of the Discipline

 - Finishing Foundations

-1. UNIVERSITY FOUNDATIONS (UF) COURSES
+1. UNIVERSITY FOUNDATIONS (UF) 100 & 200

-2. FIRST-YEAR WRITING
+2. FOUNDATIONS OF WRITING (FW)

-The distribution requirement for DL courses reflects the belief of the faculty and the Idaho State Board of Education that a major purpose of undergraduate education is to prepare graduates to fulfill the responsibilities of a citizen and to understand and appreciate diverse approaches to information and values.
-All students are required to take a number of disciplinary lens courses.
-(Some departments and programs require specific DL courses.
-See your individual degree box for specific requirements.)
-Visit the following page for a list of all current and past Disciplinary Lens courses: https://registrar.boisestate.edu/undergraduate/course-catalog/disciplinary-lens-courses/.
+Boise State’s Foundations of the Discipline (FD) requirements reflect the belief of the faculty and the Idaho State Board of Education that a major purpose of undergraduate education is to prepare graduates to fulfill the responsibilities of a citizen and to understand and appreciate diverse approaches to information and values.
+Foundations of the Discipline courses help students expand their own tools of inquiry as they explore the methods and frameworks of artists, mathematicians, scientists, social scientists, historians, and others.
+All students are required to take disciplinary courses in the following categories:

 5. FINISHING FOUNDATIONS (FF)